probcomp/Venturecxx/doc/design-for-venture-tutorial.md

     absorbs changes to mu without traversing all the applications
     - count, sum, sumsq are certainly enough; perhaps effective mean and effective precision are also enough
-  - This looks like a new computational element: logDensityOfCounts, etc.
+  - This looks like a new computational element: logDensityOfData, etc.
-    - TODO Spell out what the sufficient statistics actually are and how to actually compute the logDensityOfCounts for normal.
+    - TODO Spell out what the sufficient statistics actually are and how to actually compute the logDensityOfData for normal.
   - In Venture, this is (currently) captured with the rather messy AAALKernel thing
   - Aside: There's also (make_suff_stat_normal mu sigma) and